 The only loans you can’t sell back are the loans that are defaulted.
 If the defaulted loan has a payment guarantee, you’ll still receive interest payments every month for it, until the end of the loan term.

-Twino has a nice little mobile app that lets you check your account status, adjust your auto-invest portfolio and receive notifications.
+Twino also has a nice little mobile app that lets you check your account status, adjust your auto-invest portfolio, and receive notifications.
 This was one of the things I liked most about Twino.

 Twino has good things and bad things.

 Twino offers good interest rates, between 8% and 16%.
 Furthermore, most of the loans come with a buyback or payment guarantee, so your investment is safe.

 The payment guarantee stuff is cool – you’ll receive monthly interest payments on time no matter how the loan performs.
 If you invested in a 2 years loan and it defaulted after the first year, you’ll still receive your monthly payments until the end of the loan term.

 The platform is intuitive and easy to use.
 There’s also a mobile app to use that has enough features that you don’t really need to log in to the website.